Colonization of Mars: Minimum size of a colony

-As the number of individuals grows, both activities and objects can be shared between them.
-Growth also will offset the risks of collapse of the society, caused by sudden deaths, accidents, infertility or inbreeding.
-But this may not prevent mortal combat between different groups of individuals, or the loss of efficiency due to inappropriate social organization.

-By mathematical modelling of the time spent by people on these issues and by keeping things simple, Salotti concludes that the minimum number for a colony on Mars is 110.
-This is close to other studies of the genetic problems involved in the longer journey to Proxima Centauri b (6,000+ years).

 Transportation

 Interplanetary spaceflight

 Mars requires less energy per unit mass (delta V) to reach from Earth than any planet except Venus.
 Using a Hohmann transfer orbit, a trip to Mars requires approximately nine months in space.
-Modified transfer trajectories that cut the travel time down to four to seven months in space are possible with incrementally higher amounts of energy and fuel compared to a Hohmann transfer orbit, and are in standard use for robotic Mars missions.
+Modified transfer trajectories that cut the travel time to four to seven months in space are possible with incrementally higher amounts of energy and fuel compared to a Hohmann transfer orbit, and are in standard use for robotic Mars missions.
 Shortening the travel time below about six months requires higher delta-v and an increasing amount of fuel, and is difficult with chemical rockets.
 It could be feasible with advanced spacecraft propulsion technologies, some of which have already been tested to varying levels, such as Variable Specific Impulse Magnetoplasma Rocket, and nuclear rockets.
 In the former case, a trip time of forty days could be attainable, and in the latter, a trip time down to about two weeks.
-In 2016, a University of California, Santa Barbara scientist said they could further reduce travel time for a small robotic probe to Mars down to "as little as 72 hours" with the use of a laser propelled sail (directed photonic propulsion) system instead of the fuel-based rocket propulsion system.
+In 2016, a University of California, Santa Barbara scientist said they could further reduce travel time for a small robotic probe to Mars to "as little as 72 hours" with the use of a laser propelled sail (directed photonic propulsion) system instead of the fuel-based rocket propulsion system.

-During the journey the astronauts would be subject to radiation, which would require a means to protect them.
-Cosmic radiation and solar wind cause DNA damage, which increases the risk of cancer significantly.
+During the journey, the astronauts would be subject to radiation, which would require a means to protect them.
+Cosmic radiation and solar wind cause DNA damage, which significantly increases the risk of cancer.
 The effect of long-term travel in interplanetary space is unknown, but scientists estimate an added risk of between 1% and 19% (one estimate is 3.4%) for males to die of cancer because of the radiation during the journey to Mars and back to Earth.
 For females the probability is higher due to generally larger glandular tissues.